 Terminology Definition

 "the Act" The Gambling Act 2005 (c19)

 "Authority" This refers to the "Licensing Authority"

 as defined by section 2 of the Act

 "authorised person" An officer of a Licensing Authority, and

 an officer of an Authority other than a

 Licensing Authority, both of whom have

-been authorised for a purpose relating to premises in that Authority's area
+been authorised for a purpose relating

+"avide ania ad la cal Avide ania vaffica a" to premises in that Authority's area

 "authorised local Authority officer" An officer of a Licensing Authority who

-is an authorised person for a purpose

-relating to premises in that Authority's
+is an authorised person for a purpose relating to premises in that Authority's

 area

 "gambling commission" An organisation established under

 section 20 of the Act that is responsible

 for regulating gambling in Great Britain

 "guidance" "Guidance to Licensing Authorities",

 issued by the Gambling Commission

-under section 25 of the Gambling Act 2005
+under section 25 of the Gambling Act

+2005

 "interested parties" Defined at paragraph 2.3 of this

 statement of licensing principles

 "mandatory condition" A condition that must be placed on a

 licence by virtue of regulations

 "regulations" Refers to regulations made under the

-Gambling Act 2005
+(6 Gambling Act 2005

 "responsible authorities" Public bodies that must be notified of

-applications for premises licences and

-they also have the right to make
+applications for premises licences and they also have the right to make

 representations in relation to those

 applications.
-They are listed in full in section 157 of the Act.
+They are listed in full in

+section 157 of the Act.

+occupit for or the 7 tot.